22 S Greene St, Baltimore, MD 21201

 2013: Fellowship, Neuropathology, Johns Hopkins Hospital, Baltimore, MD

-Dr. Cheng-Ying Ho is an Assistant Professor of Pathology at University of Maryland School of Medicine.
+Dr. Cheng-Ying Ho is an Associate Professor of Pathology at University of Maryland School of Medicine.
 Her research focuses on sensory neuroscience and sensory neuropathy.
 Her main interest is the pathogenesis and therapeutics of sensory neuropathy, with a focus on the impact of the skin microenvironment on the development of diabetic neuropathy.
 Previous research in sensory neuropathy has largely focused on sensory neurons.
 Few studies have explored how changes in skin microenvironment may affect the health of the sensory nerve fibers, which are embedded in the skin.
 Skin and cutaneous sensory nerves form the neuro-immuno-endocrine circuitry, the disruption of which may underlie the pathogenesis of small-fiber sensory neuropathy.
 Her laboratory uses diverse approaches including molecular, cellular and genetic techniques to study the role of skin-derived neurotrophic factors in the development and maintenance of the cutaneous sensory nerve fibers.
 Neurotrophins and their corresponding receptors are expressed throughout the sensory system, indicating an important role of these molecules in the homeostasis of the system.
 Impaired skin neurotrophin signaling may underlie the pathogenesis of sensory neuropathy, causing pain and abnormal sensation.
 The goal of a main project is to elucidate the role of skin keratinocyte-secreted brain-derived neurotrophic factor (BDNF) in neuroprotection and to develop novel therapeutics for diabetic neuropathy.

 Dr. Ho publishes extensively in high-impact journals, including New England Journal of Medicine, Cell, Annals of Neurology and Acta Neuropathologica.
 She is the recipient of the Mentored Clinical Scientist Research Career Development Award (K08) from National Institute of Neurological Disorders and Stroke (NINDS), Physician Scientist Award from Passano Foundation, and Young Physician Scientist Award from American Society for Clinical Investigation (ASCI).